Latest pachinko-pybind: 0.8.1

 NameTypeDescription

-Move(unit_id, x, y)Move to position without attacking.
+Move(unit_id, x, y)int, float, floatMove to position without attacking.

-AttackMove(unit_id, x, y)Move and auto-attack enemies encountered.
+AttackMove(unit_id, x, y)int, float, floatMove and auto-attack enemies encountered.

-Halt(unit_id)Cancel current order.
+Halt(unit_id)intCancel current order.

-ToggleSpawn(building_id, on)Enable or disable unit production.
+ToggleSpawn(building_id, on)int, boolEnable or disable unit production.

-HaltGroup(unit_ids)Halt a list of units.
+HaltGroup(unit_ids)list[int]Halt a list of units.

 Betting + mulligan overview

 A match is wrapped in poker-style betting: one round before the RTS phase opens and one mid-game.
 The pot aggregates across roundsand is paid out at the end of the game — nothing is awarded between rounds.
 RTS-eliminated bots keep betting until they fold or run out of bankroll.
+Folding is resigning from the battlefield: your remaining units and buildings are removed and you forfeit the pot, but chips you already committed stay in it.
+Destroying an opponent's last military building earns an elimination bounty (one small blind) off the top of the pot.

 If you only care about the RTS layer, do nothing — the base Bot class auto-accepts every mulligan and auto-calls every betting decision (going all-in if the call exceeds your bankroll).
 To play the betting game, override on_mulligan and/or on_bet_action.